selfscrum/hello-ai/README.md

 Walk with me first through some exercises to get going with an efficient learning environment.

 **[Open the learning notebook in Colab](https://colab.research.google.com/github/selfscrum/learning-ai/blob/main/learning.ipynb)**

+This project is a working documentation, not a complete tutorial.
+If you want to comment or have other ideas, open an issue or create a pull request :)